themouette/licpro-php-tp/src/5-content-negotiation.markdown

 Content Negotiation
 ===================

-**WARNING:** Before starting this practical, a working _µFramework_ implementation is required.
+**Important:** Before starting this practical, a working _µFramework_ implementation is required.

-Goal of this practical is to implement a simple content negotiation layer in your `µFramework`.
+The goal of this practical is to implement a simple content negotiation layer in your `µFramework`, and to make your application a **true** RESTful API.

 By the end of this session your application will serve resources in:

 * `HTML` using a template;
 * `JSON` encoded data.

+The HTML part has been done in the previous practical, so you will reuse the work you did before.

+The JSON part is what you have to do now.
+This part is the **API** part of your application.
+So you have to follow the REST conventions such as proper status codes, and so on.

 Your implementation will also accept parameters encoded in:

 * `application/form-url-encoded`;
 * `application/json`.

+The `application/form-url-encoded` is used when you submit a HTML form.

+That's what we call a **REST API**.

 ## Theory